How to Make Candles with Dried Flowers

 Wick

 I prefer cotton wicks due to the fact that they burn cleaner.
 For beeswax, a larger wick size is needed than for some other wax blends.
-Be sure to match the size (diameter) of your wick to the wax blend you are using.

 Jar

-This project uses a simple glass container that is supposed to be used for candles.
+Choose a simple glass container that is supposed to be used for candles.
 Be sure to use a candle-rated glass and avoid very thin walled glass.

-Dried Flowers in Candles
+Flower Petals in Candles

+Dried flowers are a beautiful addition.
 Choose dried flower petals that are flatter in appearance and bulk.
 They are often seen embedded in the wax or as a topping.

 However, it is important to remember that you do not want the candle wick to come into contact with a combustible object.
 I have seen photos of candles with dried flowers scattered thickly on top.